bernhardsen/aoc2023_rust/README.md

 different approach than the others.
 Instead of building a 2D map similar to the input, I decided to make a collection of parts and gears, and run collision detection on them.
 I think this would make the solution easier to expand with more functions in the future.

+### Day 4: Scratchcards
+This one I did Rust first, and I tried to do it as quick as possible.
+The problem was simple enough that I skipped tests completely (except some temporary tests I later deleted).
+I instead added day4_test.txt as an alternative input file, and ran against that to figure out if I got it right.

+I did some slight cleanup/refactoring after the task was done, but not too much.
+The parse_cards function is pretty much as it was and I definitely think it could be easier to read.